wilmveel/element-builder/README.md

 - id: an unique id which is used to identify object in the model when they are modified or moved.
 - name: every element has a name which is used to represent the objects.
 - template: the template is an reference to the partial that is used to render the html.
+- border: for elements that are nog visible like a form an extra border is rendered in the element.
+This can be true/false or a color name.
 - data: the data is injected in the view during the rendering.
 - elements: contains the child elements this are renderd in the placholder specified in the template else the are placed under the element.
 - constraints: Not implemented yet but describes which elements can be nested into each other.